itsee-birmingham/standalone_collation_editor/README.md

 * servicesFile and project settings have 4 new settings combineAllOmsInApproved, combineAllOmsInOR, combineAllLacsInOR, combineAllOmsInOR the defaults for all are false, to keep exisitng bahaviour combineAllLacsInOR should be set to true in the services file.

+* to enable to new add/remove witnesses function use the allowWitnessChangesInSavedCollations flag set to true on either project or services - default is false

 Other things to be aware of